Mausoleum of Qin Shi Huang: Opinions on possible excavation

-Opponents of such excavations hold that China's current technology is not able to deal with the large scale of the underground palace yet.
+However, opponents of such excavations hold that China's current technology is not able to deal with the large scale of the underground palace yet.
 For example, in the case of the Terracotta Army, the archaeologists were initially unable to preserve the coat of paint on the surface of terracotta figures, which resulted in the rapid shedding of their painted decoration when exposed to air.

-The State Administration of Cultural Heritage indicated that research and evaluations should be conducted first so as to develop a protection plan for the underground palace, and rejected a proposal by archaeologists to excavate another tomb close by thought to belong to the Emperor's grandson over fears of possible damage to the main mausoleum itself.
+The State Administration of Cultural Heritage (SACH) indicated that research and evaluations should be conducted first so as to develop a protection plan for the underground palace, and rejected a proposal by archaeologists to excavate another tomb close by thought to belong to the Emperor's grandson over fears of possible damage to the main mausoleum itself.